When I tell people that I study Chinese, the reactions usually involve equal amounts of awe and curiosity.

 A question of perspective

-Before it’s time to end this article, I should point out that learning any language completely unrelated to your own will take a lot of time, especially if you plan to learn it to an advanced level (and to be honest, Chinese becomes really nasty at an advanced level).
+Before it’s time to end this article, I should point out that learning any language unrelated to your own will take a lot of time, especially if you plan to learn it to an advanced level (and to be honest, Chinese becomes much more difficult when you go from trying to be understood to being idiomatically correct).
 Learning to read and write Chinese takes a lot longer than learning to speak, but that doesn’t mean that it can’t be done.
-Part of the reason I run Hacking Chinese is so that I can share my own thoughts on how to best learn the language!

 Learning Chinese is not impossible

 If you think that it’s almost impossible to learn Chinese to a level where you can chat freely with Chinese people, you are mistaken.
-If you don’t spend all your time writing characters, I know for a fact that you can be conversant in Chinese fairly quickly.
-Mastering the language takes many years, but conversational fluency can be reached within a year without being either a prodigy or a maniac.
-For a continued discussion of the difficult of learning Chinese, see the article linked to above!
+If you don’t spend all your time writing characters, I know for a fact that you can be conversant in Chinese fairly quickly (Scott Young came pretty far in 100 days).
+Mastering the language takes a very long time, but conversational fluency is another matter.
+For a continued discussion of the difficult of learning Chinese, see this article linked to above!